laacz/advent-of-code/2024/readme.md

 ## Day 19

 First part was simple recursion until we got to one where memoization would be needed (search was taking too long).
 But overall - easy peasy.

+## Day 20

+Solution was trivial, but I managed to fuck it all up.
+Assumption - there's ony single path from start to end.
+Which held for test case.
+But did not for the actual input.
+Rewrote it using Dijkstra to find the shortest path.
+It still did pass the tests, but no joy with the actual input.

+Approach - build a map of distances, and then cut to the +/-2 and check if it's a shortcut by subtracting new distance from the current one.

+And only after 20 minutes or so it came to me.
+Shaving must be at least 100 ps, not at most 100 ps.
+My tendency to rush and miss stuff got me there.

+Second part built on top of the first one.
+Did not notice a bug for a while, where I did not take into account actual distance cost when comparing to a cheat gains.